mzakkia/E-Commerce-Sales-Dashboard-2023/README.md

 You can check the dataset here! [dataset](https://docs.google.com/spreadsheets/d/1ZKO0ZbL2a4tY1morKm5tnfO3_a6AYvRHzHtO87ToAf4/edit?gid=1511066551#gid=1511066551)

 This dashboard i made as a bootcamp mini project.
-So i was given a dataset to answer and visualize a set of questions:
+So i was given a **clean dataset** to answer and visualize a set of questions:

 1. What was the total sales in 2023?
 2. How many transactions occurred in 2023?